10. November 2013

 Trans-Siberian Railway tickets at cost:

-If you just need a complete summary about current fares, please go to www.transsibirischeeisenbahn.me <GERMAN>
+If you need all timetables and a complete summary about current fares, please go to http://transsibirischeeisenbahn.me <GERMAN LANGUAGE>

 If you need more detailed information, here we go:

 Backpackers – always bear in mind that buying Mongolian and Chinese train tickets is not a big thing; however, should you be tough enough to acquire tickets for the Trans-Siberian Railway in Russia be ready to queue up for hours expecting not 1 word of English.
 Trains of the Trans-Siberian Railway are sold out months before.
 However, if you have the luck to catch one of the last tickets be sure it’ll be directly at the men’s / women’s room which is an extremely bad experience.
 The Russians are clever enough to ignore those places in all circumstances.

 Information about traveling Kamtschatka, Tommot, the diamond-digger camps in Siberia, Oimjakon <coldest place of inhabited world>, Altai, Lake Baikal must get renewed upon each single request because of changing weather conditions, unability of the administrations there etc – so get us a little time…

 14.02.16– – 1 ticket = 14.858 km.
 Stopovers free.
 Travel from Sotschi at the Black Sea to world-famous St. Petersburg.
 Then to the Gulag Vorkuta.
 Turn back to the civilisation and reach Moscow.
 Enter the Trans-Siberian Railway for the complete 9.288 km, resting at Lake Baikal.
 Finally reach the Pacific Ocean at Vladivostok.– This cost you a fortune?
 But no. Including all couchette coaches’ supplements EUR 882.- / USD 1.067.
 Validity of ticket: 30 days.
 Also higher classes available.